nzfeng/poisson-disk-sampler-demo/README.md

 * `rCoef` corresponds to the minimum distance between samples, expressed as a multiple of the mean edge length.
 The actual minimum distance is computed as `r = rCoef * meanEdgeLength`.
 * `kCandidates` = the number of candidate points chosen from the (r,2r)-annulus around each sample.

 Additionally, you can specify points around samples should be avoided.
 By default, samples will avoid these points with the same radius `r` used in the rest of the algorithm.
 You can optionally specify a "radius of avoidance" for these points, where the radius of avoidance is given in multiples of `r`.
+The radius of avoidance can be further be specified to be a radius in 3D space, or a radius in terms of distance along the surface.
+The former will produce a radius of avoidance that will appear perfectly round and is likely more visually pleasing, but for very large radii may occlude samples from opposite sides of the mesh.
+The latter will restrict the radius of avoidance to only be along the surface, but such a metric ball will not appear perfectly round, especially in areas with very large and sudden changes in curvature.

 ## Cloning and building